iodide-project/iodide/docs/workflows.md

 _Note (2019-03-11): we are aware that this workflow is currently quite awkward.
 It is under active development and will be substantially improved within the next few weeks._

-_Note (2019-03-11): during our alpha periosd, file larger than 10MB cannot be uploaded._
+_Note (2019-03-11): during our alpha period, files larger than 10MB cannot be uploaded._

 If you want to work with data stored on your local machine, or if you are encountering CORS problems while attempting to use a dataset from a remote serve, you may upload data directly to Iodide.